-The IDA approach is provably optimal with respect to the amount of added redundancy and the achievable level of fault-tolerance.
+IDA-based design of RAID systems is provably optimal with respect to the amount of added redundancy and the achievable level of fault-tolerance.
 Its main advantage is its indifference in dealing with data and redundancy.
 This makes it possible to make more use of the added redundancy to enhance performance.
 Other advantages of using IDA include: intelligent arm scheduling, dynamic reconfiguration and controllable redundancy.

-Previous RAID research [Patterson:89] used redundancy primarily to ensure acceptable levels of fault-tolerance.
+Previous RAID research [7] used redundancy primarily to ensure acceptable levels of fault-tolerance.
 Performance gains (if any) were viewed as a side effect.
 In our opinion, this should be reversed.
 Redundancy should be used primarily to boost performance with fault-tolerance being a byproduct.
 In this respect, we have demonstrated that IDA is the right choice.
-With an affordable level of redundancy,10 IDA can be used to reduce disk access delays and improve concurrency while insuring ultra-high levels of reliability.
+With an affordable level of redundancy11 IDA can be used to reduce disk access delays and improve concurrency while insuring ultra-high levels of reliability.